timi95/CareFreeCarousel/README.md

 # CareFreeCarousel

 [CareFreeCarousel](https://stackblitz-project-practice.firebaseapp.com/?74698=) is a work in progress.
 For now it is merely a snappy carousel based on javascript arrays.
-The carousel functions by cycling throu gh an array of images provided by the user, or defaults to the example images displayed
+The carousel functions by cycling through an array of images provided by the user, or defaults to the example images displayed

 ## Development server